Craig Kelly: Political positions

 Kelly was formerly part of the conservative right-wing faction inside the Liberal Party.
-Kelly put his support behind a plebiscite into same-sex marriage, and he predicted that the majority would vote against it.
+Kelly put his support behind a plebiscite into same-sex marriage, and he inaccurately predicted that the majority would vote against it.
 He stated on his Facebook page that he would vote with what his electorate wanted in the marriage survey.
 In the conscience votes which sought to amend the Marriage Amendment (Definition and Religious Freedoms) Bill 2017, Kelly voted for all the amendments, none of which were passed.
 Kelly supports Australia's constitutional monarchy, and is a frequent guest on conservative network Sky News Australia often speaking on subjects related to the parliamentary environmental and energy committee.
-While a member of this committee, Kelly criticised the Turnbull Government's position on energy.
+While a member of this committee, Kelly criticised the Turnbull government's position on energy.
 Kelly replaced Ross Cameron on Sky program Outsiders after Cameron was fired, becoming a regular co-host.
 With Kelly's Facebook page having high engagement, the Sydney Morning Herald called Kelly "one of Australia's most influential politicians" on the platform.

-In the aftermath of the 2021 storming of the United States Capitol by pro-Donald Trump rioters, Kelly shared a debunked Washington Times article that falsely claimed facial-recognition technology had recognized members of Antifa among the attackers.
+In the aftermath of the 2021 storming of the United States Capitol by pro-Donald Trump rioters, Kelly shared a debunked Washington Times article that falsely claimed facial-recognition technology had recognized members of antifa among the attackers.
 Kelly commented that "neo-fascists and Marxists had engaged in a highly co-ordinated 'false flag' operation, by infiltrating the protest and invading the capital so that the world’s media would falsely blame and discredit Trump supporters."
-Kelly did note the correction by the Washington Times but said he would not retract his post, citing other evidence such as a New York Post story citing an unnamed law enforcement official who claimed to recognize two members of Antifa as well as a Twitter video showing an unidentified person being discouraged from vandalism.
+Kelly did note the correction by the Washington Times but said he would not retract his post, citing other evidence such as a New York Post story citing an unnamed law enforcement official who claimed to recognize two members of antifa as well as a Twitter video showing an unidentified person being discouraged from vandalism.
 Kelly also criticised Facebook for flagging a Donald Trump video in which Trump made false claims about fraud in the 2020 United States presidential election and praised the mob, arguing that fraud was a greater threat to democracy than the storming of the Capitol.

 Kelly was one of only three members of the House of Representatives to speak against the proposal to change the Australian Constitution to enable the Federal Government to place any terms and conditions on financial assistance given to local government councils.
 He cited the built in checks and balances of the constitution and its longevity as a reason for opposing the change.

-Kelly opposes the proposed First Nations National Constitutional Convention's voice to parliament described in the Uluru Statement from the Heart, which intends to recognise Indigenous Australians in Australia's Constitution.
+Kelly opposes the proposed voice to parliament described in the Uluru Statement from the Heart, which intends to recognise Indigenous Australians in Australia's Constitution.
 He described it as "divisive", and as a reverse form of apartheid.
-He has suggested that he would actively campaign for the "No" side in a referendum for constitutional recognition of Indigenous Australians.
+He has suggested that he would actively campaign for the "No" side in the referendum for constitutional recognition of Indigenous Australians.